Steampunk "Sweeney" Double Breasted Waistcoat Tutorial

 It should all start to lay flat.
 Poke lapel corners out and check all seams are smooth and not pulling.
 If there is any pulling on seams you need to clip more.

-Showing the topstitching of collar
+Showing the top-stitching of collar

 Fold the inner open lining underarm seam and sew closed.

-Mark front left for button holes and sew.
-I like to make a cardboard template for marking my button holes from the positions on the pattern.
+Mark front left for buttonholes and sew.
+I like to make a cardboard template for marking my buttonholes from the positions on the pattern.

 Apply fray check before cutting buttonholes open.